-- transform the way we serve customers and communities, offering customers more electronic access to services and empowering communities to help themselves - become more commercially focused and even more business-like in order to be free of government grant by 2017 - effect further culture change so that we have inspired staff who do the right things and are proud to work for the Council.
+- Customer Help our customers access our services and deliver on our communities' needs. - Business Become commercially focused and even more business-like in order to be free of government grant. - Culture Inspired staff who do the right things and are proud to work for the Council.